 A “Go Live” notification is an easy way to alert followers you are broadcasting.
 This will encourage them to tune-in and engage with your business.

-In your video settings, there is a toggle switch that needs to be turned to on to use this feature.
+In your video settings, recognized by the three dots to the right of your “Start Live Video” button, there is a toggle switch that needs to be turned to on to use this feature.

 Pro-Tip: Once you’ve turned on this notification, your followers can subscribe to your channel.
 After they are subscribed they will receive a push notification every time you begin broadcasting.